faust64/highwaytohell/README.md

 A first class of worker is in charge of generating zones. `refreshZones` connects to a couple of bull queue, and also opens a pair of publisher/subscriber to redis.
-Workers from a pool receive refresh notifications (from our API gw or health check workers) via the bull queues.
+Workers from a pool receive refresh notifications (from our API gateway or health check workers) via the bull queues.
 Upon completion, we send the corresponding domain name into our pubsub, so that our neighbors eventually reload their own zones as well.